Schr\"oder's problems and scaling limits of random trees: Introduction

 \textbf{The fourth problem:} General set bracketings are defined similarly to binary set bracketings and correspond to rooted unordered leaf-labeled trees with $n$ leaves and no vertices with out degree equal to one.
 In the literature, these trees are also called fragmentation trees \cite{HMPW08} and hierarchies \cite{FlSe09}.
 The correspondence for $n=3$ is in Figure \ref{fig tree}.

 Scaling limits of uniform picks from the trees appearing in the first and third problems are well studied.
 A uniform pick from rooted ordered binary tree's with $n$ leaves has the same distribution as a Galton-Watson tree with offspring distribution $\xi_0=\xi_2=1/2$ conditioned to have $2n-1$ vertices.
 Thus it falls within the scope of the results in \cite{Aldo93}.
-Similarly, a uniform pick from rooted unordered leaf-labeled binary tree's with $n$ leaves is a uniform binary fragmentation tree with $n$ leaves, and scaling limits of these are studied in \cite{HMPW08}.
+Similarly, a uniform pick from rooted unordered leaf-labeled binary trees with $n$ leaves is a uniform binary fragmentation tree with $n$ leaves, and scaling limits of these are studied in \cite{HMPW08}.
 In this paper we present a unified approach that is able to handle all four of these types of trees simultaneously.
 Our method is essentially to link the trees appearing in these four problems to Galton-Watson trees conditioned on their number of leaves.
-Scaling limits for these Galton-Watson trees were recently proven in \cite{Rizz11}.
-We also draw a connection to certain Gibbs fragmentation trees, which were originally studied in \cite{McPW08}.
-Our main result is the following theorem, the notation for which will be fully explaned later.
+In particular, we obtain the following result, which is proved in Section \ref{subsec schroder}.